SLLEN: Semantic-aware Low-light Image Enhancement Network: Methodology

 \subsection{Loss Function}

-During training, the smooth loss $\mathcal L_{s}$ \cite{wald1950statistical} and the perceptual loss $\mathcal L_{vgg}$ ~\cite{simonyan2014very} are employed.
-Moreover, we further exploit a knowledge distillation loss $\mathcal L_{kd}$, an illumination total variation loss $\mathcal L_{itv}$, and a gradient loss $\mathcal L_{g}$, to improve the performance of network.
+During training, the loss function used for training SSaN, i.e., the SS stage, is the same as the Ref.~\cite{2015U}.
+For LLE stage, the smooth loss $\mathcal L_{s}$ \cite{wald1950statistical} and the perceptual loss $\mathcal L_{vgg}$ \cite{simonyan2014very} are employed to train LLEmN.
+Moreover, we further exploit a knowledge distillation loss $\mathcal L_{kd}$, an illumination total variation loss $\mathcal L_{itv}$, and a gradient loss $\mathcal L_{g}$, to improve the performance of LLEmN.

 \textbf{Knowledge Distillation Loss.} According to~\cite{hinton2015distilling}, the encoder can serve as a teacher network to supervise the decoder (student network), which makes to yield a knowledge distillation loss: